Disability Accommodation Procedures

 Procedures for Obtaining and Receiving Exam Accommodation

-Undergraduates and Graduate Students in the Colleges of Business, Humanities & Natural Sciences, Music & Fine Arts and Social Sciences:
+These procedures affect undergraduate and graduate students in the Colleges of Business, Humanities & Natural Sciences, Music & Fine Arts and Social Sciences:

 - Undergraduate students wishing to receive test or other class accommodations must get signed Accommodation Forms from Disability Services to present to each professor.
 It is the student's responsibility to obtain these forms and to present them to the professor every semester.